psharma04/academic-kickstart/content/talk/sor-short-responses-chips/index.md

 title: "Planning Short Responses using CHIPS - Workshop"
 event: "Planning HSC–Ready Short Responses"
 event_url:
-location:
+location: "St Marks Catholic College"
 address:
-  street: 160 Perfection Avenue
+  street: "160 Perfection Avenue"
-  city: Stanhope Gardens
+  city: "Stanhope Gardens"
-  region: NSW
+  region: "NSW"
-  postcode: 2768
+  postcode: "2768"
-  country: AU
+  country: "Australia"
 summary: "An SOR workshop where short response questions are broken down and analysed using the CHIPS Method."
 abstract: "An SOR workshop where short response questions are broken down and analysed using the CHIPS Method.
 Hosted by Natalina Anwar."